zhaoweicai/cascade-rcnn/README.md

     # and your Makefile.config in place, then simply do:
     make all -j 16

-    # If you want to run CASCADE-RCNN detection/evaluation demo, build MATLAB wrapper as well
+    # If you want to run Cascade-RCNN detection/evaluation demo, build MATLAB wrapper as well
     make matcaffe
     ```